-To my precious children and grandchildren
+To my children and grandchildren

-Luke wrote his letters, Luke and Acts, for one man - Theophilus.
+Luke wrote his letters, Luke and Acts, for one man—Theophilus.
 I write this book for you.
 I only wish I had known the truths contained here when you were still in “my nest.”
-Nevertheless, above all, I pray that you will take my humble attempt to give away what the Lord has given me, teach your children to treasure Christ.
-And know for certainty that Jesus is God… the Way…The Truth…and… The Life!
+Nevertheless, above all, I pray that you will take my humble attempt to give away what the Lord has given me.
+Teach your children to treasure Christ.
+And know for certainty that Jesus is God, the Way, the Truth, and the Life!

 Psalm 102:18 (KJV)